kevin-weitgenant/owl-control/GAMES.md

 We want data from these games first and foremost.
 Other first- and third-person games are acceptable, but check in with us if possible.

 `FP` below refers to "first person".
 We are primarily looking for first-person data.

+The ideal game is FP, high quality/detail level and action packed (lots of stuff happening, not nessecarily fighting).
+We will only be buying games that are ideal/preferred to control data mixture.

 # Wanted games